quadrivio/entree/README.md

 develop() function in develop.cpp.
 Create a New Scheme, and name it "entree develop".
 Choose Edit Scheme, choose the "Run entree" section, select the Arguments tab, and add the argument, "--develop".

+To compile the R-specific code in XCode, 1) Add to the project the R Framework (which is likely to be at /Library/Frameworks/R.framework);
+2) change the preprocesser macro RPACKAGE to have a value of 1 (instead of 0), by editing Target > Build Settings > Apple LLVM 6.0 - Preprocessing > Preprocessor Macros.

 ### Development Environment